bywatersolutions/koha-plugin-book-list-printer/README.md

 ## Installing

+### Install asciidoctor-pdf

-This plugin requires no special steps for installation.
+This plugin requires asciidoctor-pdf, to install a Debian run `apt install ruby-asciidoctor-pdf`